 Check out PART 2 of the project to learn how to build the roof for this large picnic shelter.

 Fill the holes with wood putty and let them dry out for a few hours.
 Smooth the surface with 100-220 grit sandpaper and remove the residues with a damp cloth.
+Premium Plans for this pavilion size in the Shop.

 Top Tip: Apply a few coats of paint or stain to the components, to enhance the look of the project.
 Check out PART 2 of the project so you learn how to build the roof for the gable shelter.